 We should not forget however, that Britain has produced some of the greatest poets, painters, and playwrights, Shakespeare among the greatest.
+They’ve also produced great actors and filmmakers.
 And, of course, Britain does have the clock tower known as Big Ben and London Bridge.
 And it does have a few grand castles and palaces.
 However, other nations also have grand castles and great bridges.
 In fact, “The Neolithic people built boardwalk bridges across marshland.
 The Arkadiko Bridge (dating from the 13th century BC, in the Peloponnese) is one of the oldest arch bridges still in existence and use.”18

 The ancient Assyrians were inhabitants of Mesopotamia, one the world’s earliest civilizations, which began to emerge around 3500 B.C.
 Some claim the Sumerians invented the world’s first written language around 3100 bce in southern Mesopotamia.
-Others claim the Assyrians invented the world’s first written language, and produced what’s believed to be the world’s oldest book, The Epic of Gilgamesh, written down around 2000 B.C.19 The Assyrians invented the 360-degree circle, established Hammurabi’s code of law, created the first library, i.e. The Library of Ashurbanipal, and are credited with many military, artistic, architectural, agricultural, and other great achievements, including the invention of the wheel.20 The Assyrians were also among the first to accept Christianity, with the founding of the Assyrian Church of the East by the apostle Thomas in 33 C.E.21
+The Assyrians produced what’s believed to be the world’s oldest book, The Epic of Gilgamesh, written down around 2000 B.C.19 The Assyrians invented the 360-degree circle, established Hammurabi’s code of law, created the first library, i.e. The Library of Ashurbanipal, and are credited with many military, artistic, architectural, agricultural, and other great achievements, including the invention of the wheel.20 The Assyrians were also among the first to accept Christianity, with the founding of the Assyrian Church of the East by the apostle Thomas in 33 C.E.21

 Then there’s that North African nation, Egypt, a civilization that coalesced around 3100 B.C. and left a lasting legacy.
 Its art and architecture were widely copied, and its antiquities carried off to the far corners of the world.
 “The many achievements of the ancient Egyptians include the quarrying, surveying, and construction techniques that supported the building of monumental pyramids, temples, and obelisks, [thousands of years before modern machinery or tools]; a system of mathematics, a practical and effective system of medicine, irrigation systems and agricultural production techniques, the first known planked boats, Egyptian faience and glass technology, new forms of literature, and the earliest known peace treaty, made with the Hittites, probably written on papyrus, “the first writing material to assume many of the properties of what we now know as paper.
 It was invented by the Egyptians in approximately 3000 B.C.,” a precursor to the paper we use today, that was invented by the Chinese in 105 A.D.
 And although, like other ancient civilizations, ancient Egypt did have slaves, or more accurately, prisoners they had won during wars, those prisoners “could marry Egyptian women and had similar jobs as other inhabitants of the Nile Valley.
 Contrary to popular belief, they did not build the pyramids, and their life was not harder than that of Egyptians doing hard jobs.”22